jrnold/acw_battle_data/docs/source/resources/bodart1908_battles.rst

     Where it was feasible, the loss of trophies and war material were attached.

-    When the strength data were always armed forces led those who were the battle for disposable and emergency could be used, therefore, still in and not just those who were really in the fight.
-Author went here from consideration of that that even that of a number of troops at a the field of battle not too distant places the opponent in his dispositions affect and presence on the course of events influence affect could, therefore those troops if they are also on the fight and the decision took no share, were included.
+    The strength information those forces were always given, which were disposable for battle, and therefore in an emergency could still be used, and not merely those which really came into the fight.
+The author went here based on the consideration that even the presence of a number of troops at one of the battle-field not too distant places affect the enemy in his dispositions, and could act affecting the course of events, therefore, those troops when they where also fight and the decision took no part, were included.

+    The next to each conflict in the parentheses point to emphasize its meaning at first glance in the manner that the paragraph in question "Lio category called, in which ranks of battle.

+    For the rank classification or categories of fighting, the total amount of losses (bloody and bloodless) both opponents were decisive for the author, taken together, u.
+ZW.
+Range from the

+    Fight on land in the

+    - 1st category, those in which the total casualties reached at least 30,000
+    - 2nd category ...
+20,000
+    - 3rd category ...
+10,000
+    - 4th category ...
+5,000
+    - 5th category ...
+3,000
+    - 6th category ...
+1,000

+    In the battles at sea in the

+    - 1st category, those in which the total casualties reached at least 10,000
+    - 2nd category ...
+5,000
+    - 3rd category ...
+3,000
+    - 4th category ...
+2,000
+    - 5th category ...
+1,000
+    - 6th category ...
+500

+    Left the battles which the first three categories innate (about 250 in number), and which represent the greatest fights of modern times and the most recent time, was already at the point where they reach the treatise, a bouncing into your eyes preferably sooner so that readers will point out at once that he has to do here with a meaningful fight.

+    The strength and casualty figures have been rounded up by the author after u.
+Btw.
+In such a way that a number of less than 50 men on 50, such a of less than 100 men were rounded down to 100.

+And on page 601:

+   With regard to the rank classification of fighting in six categories, is with regard to the land battles, and -meeting -Gefechte, and referenced with respect to the sea-battles, and -meeting -Gefechte to the "Explanatory Preface" in the on page 47 apparent explanation.

+   With regard to the rank classification of fights included in the column "attack, siege, storming, surrender fortified places" is expressly noted that not as the sum total of the mutual losses as a basis of classification used in the battles, meetings and engagements in these battles, but the strength of the occupation of the fortified place in question, so that a besieged fortress with a garrison of more than 30,000 men under the struggles 1st order, one with 20,000 to 30,000 men in the 2nd order, etc., as set out on page 47 included, has been.
+With regard to the "capitulations in the open field," so the overall strength of the resultant army served as the basis for the ranking classification, again after the numeral regular gradation of the six categories, as discussed on page 47 concerning the fighting on land.

+Locations of data on the American Civil War

+- The costliest battles of the war leading states since 1618: p.
+843
+- The largest victories and commanders. p.
+774
+- Generals killed in battle. p.
+911-

 Translations of the German terms used in Bodart

 - Streitkräfte = "armed forces"